 - An empty sack and a set of steel manacles (and their key).

-This article will appear in GM’s Miscellany: 20 Things II, available in March 2017.
+This article appears in GM’s Miscellany: 20 Things II, available in March 2017.

 For more free content, check out our Free Resources page.